O. P. Ramaswamy Reddiyar: As Chief Minister

-Ramaswamy Reddiyar became the Chief Minister or Premier of Madras on 23 March 1947 and was in power till 6 April 1949.
+Ramaswamy Reddiyar became the Prime Minister or Premier of Madras on 23 March 1947 and was in power till 6 April 1949.
 During his tenure, the Madras Temple Entry Authorization Act 1947 was passed.
 This act was intended to give Dalits and other prohibited Hindus full and complete rights to enter Hindu temples.
 This was approved by the Governor on 11 May 1947 and passed as Madras Act 5 of 1947.
 The Devadasi Dedication Abolition Act of 1947 put an end to the devadasi system that was in vogue in many Hindu temples.

 It was during his tenure that India achieved independence from the United Kingdom.
 Soon after independence and partition of India, there was a shortage of food grains, especially rice, in the province.
 In 1948, he ordered the purchase of a de Havilland Dove, the first aeroplane to be owned by the Government of Madras.

 In 1948, when the Congress legislative party elections were held, Ramaswamy Reddiyar's candidature was opposed by Tanguturi Prakasam.
 However, Reddiyar won with the support of K. Kamaraj.
 However, the Congress leaders were disgruntled with Reddiyar as he did not allow them special privileges.
 So, during the 1949 Congress Legislative Party elections, Kamaraj supported P. S. Kumaraswamy Raja against Ramaswamy Reddiyar.
-Though Ramaswamy Reddiyar was supported by C. Rajagopalachari, P. Subbarayan and T. Prakasam, he lost the vote and stepped down as Chief Minister.
+Though Ramaswamy Reddiyar was supported by C. Rajagopalachari, P. Subbarayan and T. Prakasam, he lost the vote and stepped down as Prime Minister.